Featured image of post Analyzing Performance Bottlenecks in Go Applications with expvar

 }

 expvar outputs the desired results.
-Expvar can output any desired results, but we won’t delve into that here.
+Expvar can output desired results, but we won’t delve into that here.

 Displaying Output Data